 Gardens that Manage Stormwater (and Look Good Doing It!)

 Patricia developed her garden in Unity Township in 2017 to manage over flow waters from rain and an underwater spring that moved across her lawn and collected near her house.
 The rain garden is a way to capture and slow the water moving across her property and put it to good use growing pretty plants.
 Patricia removed the grass, amended the soil, and dug a swale (or wide depression) to help contain the water.
 She planted her new garden with native rushes and irises as well as swamp milkweed, Culver’s root and cardinal flower.
 Along the berm she planted New York ironweed, mountain mint, and bee balm.
 The garden is managed organically and requires little maintenance as the plants fill in and attract birds and pollinators.

-This micro-garden by Stephanie Zito shows what is possible in a small space.
-Stephanie’s Bloomfield garden brings life into a concrete square of space.
+This micro-garden by Stefanie Zito shows what is possible in a small space.
+Stefanie’s Bloomfield garden brings life into a concrete square of space.
 She grows both flowers and food for her family and pollinator friends.
-We love the vertical garden with pockets full of greens that Stephanie made from old curtains.
+We love the vertical garden with pockets full of greens that Stefanie made from old curtains.
 Many of the container gardens are made from reused or repurposed materials.
-Stephanie grows her vegetables from seeds and enriches her containers with compost made on-site.
-With some creativity and attention to detail, Stephanie has created a mini oasis for her home in the city.
+Stefanie grows her vegetables from seeds and enriches her containers with compost made on-site.
+With some creativity and attention to detail, Stefanie has created a mini oasis for her home in the city.